 If you want an idea that is even easier to execute, this room features a half-painted scalloped wall that you can recreate even if you aren't an artist.

-Pick contrasting paint colors (beige and hunter green, soft pink and navy, for example) for a big effect, or subtle hues in the same color family to create just a hint of texture on your walls.
+Pick contrasting paint colors (beige and hunter green or soft pink and navy, for example) for a big effect, or subtle hues in the same color family to create just a hint of texture on your walls.